byronpendason/byronpendason.github.io/_wiki/index.md

 title: Index
 ---

-# Welcome to the *Mine Wyrtruman Wiki*!
+# Welcome to the *Fyrnsidu Wiki*!

-In the *Mine Wyrtruman Wiki*, you will find pages for different things of importance for [[Fyrnsidu]].
+In the *Fyrnsidu Wiki*, you will find pages for different things of importance for [[Fyrnsidu]].
 Feel free to browse the pages, and contact me if you'd like to help!

 ## Pages